mortonne/psifr/paper/paper.md

 The core utilities are also designed to facilitate implementation of extensions to tailor analyses for specific experiments.

+![Example of a serial position curve showing the probability of recalling an item based on its position in the list.
+Plots may be flexibly divided by condition using grouping semantics supported by Seaborn.
+In this case, different list types (mixed-category or pure-category) are plotted as separate curves.\label{fig:spc}](spc_list_type.png)

 # Statement of Need

 Existing packages for analysis of free recall data include `EMBAM`